Exploration starts with a blank map i.e., the environment is

 the slice height, is simulated.
 The number of intersections with

-the polygon determines the information gain and the
+the polygon determines the information gain

-direction of the candidate location
+of the candidate location

 The next best view pose has three properties: